Every year I utilize Genius Hour in my classroom and every year, it’s a tremendous success both from a teacher standpoint and the students’ as well.

 7) The video submission (5-10 minutes) will showcase what you’ve learned/discovered during your time

-I’ve posted the entire package at my Store on Teachers Pay Teachers, please click here to download your free copy.
+I’ve posted the entire package below.
+Enter your best email address to download your free copy.
 The files I’ve uploaded are fully customizable.
 Experiment, change and do whatever you like to them to make the project suit your classroom.
 This project I feel would be great from early elementary to upper years high school with just a few modifications here and there.